Sanket-ST/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 - https://learn.microsoft.com/en-us/partner-center/marketplace/azure-vm-use-approved-base

 ## You have successfully completed this lab.
+Proceed with the next lab.